Monday, 26 April 2004

 National Radio Project on "Courage Under Fire: Resistance to War"

 In a very real sense, I was imprisoned by the USA not just for activities supposedly protected by the First Amendment -- the government's stated purpose in choosing targets for its show trials, upheld by the U.S. Supreme Court in a thoroughly confused decision in Wayte v.
-U.S. (audio of the oral argument as I heard it in the courtroom 6 October 1984), was to indict the "most vocal" nonregistrants, in the mistaken belief that our convictions would most effectively scare less public nonregistrants into signing up -- but also for refusing to agree to fight on the side of the Taliban, and against the values of secularism, women's rights, "Westernization", modernization, and so forth that were then being championed in Afghanistan by the USSR and their occupation forces and the government they installed, in the same way that is now being claimed by the USA occupation forces and the government they have installed.
+U.S. (audio of the oral argument as I heard it in the courtroom 6 October 1984), was to indict the "most vocal" nonregistrants, in the mistaken belief that our convictions would most effectively scare less public nonregistrants into signing up -- but also for refusing to agree to fight on the side of the Taliban and Al Qaeda, and against the values of secularism, women's rights, "Westernization", modernization, and so forth that were then being championed in Afghanistan by the USSR and their occupation forces and the government they installed, in the same way that is now being claimed by the USA occupation forces and the government they have installed.
 So much for the claim that we ought to trust the USA government to decide for us in which wars, and on which side, to risk our lives and deprive other people of theirs.